KaledDahleh/ProfessorPilot/README.md

+Before using this program, you need to download UIC's grade distribution.
+This is only public to UIC students and should not be used by non-UIC students.
+Therefore, I have not shared the file.

 '''
 THIS PROGRAM IS DESIGNED TO... take an input of any course taught at UIC, then rank all of the professors who taught the course from *best* to worst --- see next line